 Flight Delayed Compensation EU or Vouchers

-If you’ve have had the misfortune to suffer a flight delay, it’s very likely that you were offered flight vouchers.
+If you’ve have had the misfortune to suffer a delayed flight EU, it’s very likely that you were offered flight vouchers.

 At the time, it may seem like a good deal to be offered a flight voucher so you can make some progress on your trip.